Sarai-Nicolette/AutonomousVehicleThesisProjectDemonstration/README.md

 mobility characteristics for an autonomous rotorcraft, which would support safe operation and awareness.

 The code walks through the process of setting up the Recursive Sparse Gaussian Process given the output of the Sparse Gaussian Process for a given rotorcraft.
-The RSGP is then shown to exhibit th ability to adapt to multiple realistic scenarios such as:
+The RSGP is then shown to exhibit its ability to adapt to multiple realistic scenarios such as:
 * the posterior model and prior model are the same
 * the posterior model contains a 10% error when compared to the prior model